 If you are an engineer, scientist, student, technician, or manager interested in the mechanical properties of glasses and ceramics, testing procedures, and the meaning of testing results, then this is an excellent option for you.
-Prof. Quinn, a preeminent leader in this field, leads this two-day short course that will be held in conjunction with the 44th International Conference on Advanced Ceramics and Composites (ICACC20).
+Prof. Quinn, a preeminent leader in this field, leads this two-day short course that will be held in conjunction with the MS&T 2023.

 This two day course addresses the mechanical properties of ceramics and glasses for elastic properties, strength measurements, fracture parameters, and indentation hardness.
 Attendees will be exposed to how the structures of ceramics and glasses determine those properties, become acquainted with standard test methods, and understand the results.
 In addition, students will learn how the results of some tests may be used to design with ceramics and glasses.
 Students will also learn about post-mortem analysis of failures.
 Continuous fiber reinforced ceramics are not included.
 Topics include:

 - Stress, Strain and Elastic Properties and their Measurement

 - Theoretical Strength, Fracture and Fracture Toughness / R-curves

 - Measurement of Strength and Fracture Toughness / R-Curves